Abdulrahman0044/maize-yield/README.md

 ---

 ## **Future Work**
-- Integrate real-time soil parameter sensing using IoT devices.
+- Integrate real-time predictions on IoT devices.
 - Extend the system to predict yields for other crops.
 - Explore advanced algorithms like DBSCAN or Hierarchical Clustering for improved clustering accuracy.